Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 4. Be Mindful.
 The holidays give you many unique opportunities to practice mindfulness.
 Be mindful when you eat, speak, shop, and visit with family.
 If you let your intuition guide you, you won’t have to stress over how many calories you ate or wonder whether you should have said that to your opinionated Aunt Edna.

 5. Take Care of Yourself, Too.
 Of course, you want to please other people during the holidays, but it’s more important than ever to make sure you get enough rest and take some time for yourself, too.
-Put your legs up the wall, take a bubble bath, get to a yoga class–just make sure you get some time away from all the stimulation so you can rejuvenate.
+Put your legs up the wall, take a soothing bath, get to a yoga class–just make sure you get some time away from all the stimulation so you can rejuvenate.